D1aoBoomm/TSQP/README.md

-# "TSQP: Safeguarding Real-Time Inference for Quantization Neural Networks on Edge Devices (S&P 2025)"
+# "TSQP: Safeguarding Real-Time Inference for Quantization Neural Networks on Edge Devices"

 The code for implementing the ***TSQP: Safeguarding Real-Time Inference for Quantization Neural Networks on Edge Devices***.